On this page: About this objective | Methodology | History

 Methodology notes

-2011-2015 data will be available in 2019.
-The methodology will be revised to reflect the use of NPCR and SEER data.
-The following methodology was used in Healthy People 2020: This measure is tracked with a calculation commonly referred to as the relative survival rate.
+The following methodology was used in Healthy People 2030: This measure is tracked with a calculation commonly referred to as the relative survival rate.
 The relative survival rate is calculated using a procedure whereby the observed survival rate is adjusted for expected mortality.
 The relative survival rate represents the likelihood that a patient will not die from causes associated specifically with the given cancer before some specified time (usually 5 years) after diagnosis.

 History